Updated March 31, 2026

 - Workers' compensation is required in South Carolina for businesses with 4 or more employees, so growing appliance repair shops should confirm whether they meet that threshold before buying coverage.

-- South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect appliance repair shops renting warehouse, shop, or office space.
+- Most commercial leases in South Carolina require proof of general liability coverage, which can affect appliance repair shops renting warehouse, shop, or office space.

 - Coverage requests should reflect whether the business uses hired auto or non-owned auto for service calls, since quote forms often ask how technicians travel to jobs in South Carolina.